 Update 28 January 2016

-In this issue we report that blasting has recommenced at Martha, we are placing exploration drill rigs around the open pit, and the weekly evacuation siren test will recommence.
+In this edition we report that blasting has recommenced at Martha, we are placing exploration drill rigs around the open pit, and the weekly evacuation siren test will recommence.
 There is also a thanks to staff who assisted in so many ways at the Tunnellers’ Memorial Dedication last Friday.

 Update 14 January 2016

 In this edition we report on Empire and Daybreak, and background the construction of the new access road into the Martha open pit.
-There is also a report on the Tunnellers’ Memorial dedication which will take place on Frida 22 January.
+There is also a report on the Tunnellers’ Memorial dedication which will take place on Friday 22 January.
 Waihi Gold has been a funding partner in this project and has also provided in-kind assistance.